Plants in pots

 Acacia aphylla – Leafless Rock Wattle

-We planted this open, much branched shrub to 2m., with leafless ,spiny, greyish branches and yellow ball flowers, followed by purplish grey seed pods, in September 2023.
+We planted this open, much branched shrub to 2m., with leafless ,spiny, greyish branches and yellow ball flowers, followed by purplish grey seed pods, in a pot in September 2023.
 From WA (rare).
 Good drainage is important.
+We had previously planted two other plants in the garden, which were frosted off in their first winter.

 We planted this mounding plant, 1.8m high x 3-4m wide, tolerant of windy sites and almost any soil, as long as it is well drained, in a pot in November 2022 This plant has velvety, silver leaves and yellow rod flowers in spring and is both fast-growing and relatively long-lived (around 25 years).